OmengU/quap/documentation/documentation.typ

 }
 ```
 ]
-Various #acr("DTO")s were also created for these Models.
+Various #acrpl("DTO") were also created for these Models.
 === Controller/Repositories
 Even though the Game functionality is mainly centered around real-time communication requiring SignalR, certain pieces of functionality can also be performed with a #acr("HTTP") #acr("API").
 Thus, a separate Controller was created for the Game.
 The main two ways this Controller is used are in the creation of a Game and the deletion of a Game once it is finished.
 These endpoints are almost identical to their counterparts in the Quiz, Question, or Option Controllers.
 Thus, they will not be shown here for the sake of preventing the spotlight of duplicate code.